thevahidal/soul/docs/self-hosting.md

 # Hosting Static Content Using Soul

 You can host static content using Soul by utilizing its extensions feature.
-This allows you to expose your static application through Soul, enabling users to access your content without hosting multiple applications.
+This allows you to expose your static application through Soul, simplifying the deployment.
+Note: your application can gain further server-side capabilities via other Soul extensions.

 Here are diagrams showing how to access Soul APIs when running standalone and how to expose a static client via extensions.